rlefkowitz/CLPT/README.md

 ### Features
 There are many features which could be implemented to increase the user experience, photorealism, and capabilities of CLPT

-#### Volumetric Path Tracing
-- Would improve realism of scenes and make available many complex materials
-- Though it would certainly cause some additional latency and high-frequency noise would be more prevalent

 #### Conductive materials (i.e. Metal)
 - Certainly feasible for the renderer